Lunchly: Critics views

 Lunchly was criticized by a number of Internet personalities.
-YouTuber DanTDM expressed his disapproval of Lunchly, stating on Twitter: "This is selling crap to kids who don't know better than to trust the people who are selling it to them."
+British YouTuber DanTDM expressed his disapproval of Lunchly, stating on Twitter: "This is selling crap to kids who don't know better than to trust the people who are selling it to them."

 Forbes described the three packaged meals as "almost identical to existing offerings by Lunchables".
-After the product's launch, The Mary Sue stated that Lunchly was likely intended to boost sales for Prime Hydration and Feastables.
+The Mary Sue stated that Lunchly was likely intended to boost sales for Prime Hydration and Feastables.

 Health concerns

-Reviewing the product in October, YouTuber Rosanna Pansino reported finding mold growing on the cheese in a packet of "The Pizza" style.
+Reviewing the product in October 2024, YouTuber Rosanna Pansino reported finding mold growing on the cheese in a packet of "The Pizza" variety.
 Following this, a number of social media users claimed to have likewise found mold in Lunchly packages.
 The Food and Drug Administration confirmed that it received over ten complaints about Lunchly, with one consumer reporting an illness linked to the product.

 Doctor Mike, a family physician who releases educational health videos on YouTube, acknowledged that the product's sugar and saturated fat were slightly less than Lunchables, but estimated that a child would have to eat 2.7 Lunchly Turkey Stack 'Ems to achieve their recommended lunchtime calorie intake, and in doing so would consume close to their recommended daily intake of sodium.
-In the United Kingdom, youth campaign group Bite Back called the promotion of high sugar and fat foods by a social media star "particularly worrying", and the chair of food and nutrition at the Children's Alliance charity described the launch as "junk food marketing".
+In the United Kingdom, youth campaign group Bite Back called the promotion of high-sugar and high-fat foods by a social media star "particularly worrying", and the chair of food and nutrition at the Children's Alliance charity described the launch as "junk food marketing".

-In 2025, Consumer Reports assessed that Lunchly kits were not generally healthier than those of competitor Lunchables, and contained concerning levels of lead and phthalates.
+In mid 2025, Consumer Reports assessed that Lunchly kits were not generally healthier than those of competitor Lunchables, and contained concerning levels of lead and phthalates.